Floods at Sidford, Sidmouth 7 July 2012.

 was totally unconcerned.

-They have lived by the River Sid for over 30 years - but only for a year next door to me.
+They lived by the River Sid for over 30 years.

 |A risk in some properties is